EleutherAI/pythia/README.md

 ## Changelog

-[Oct 6, 2023] We have added 14M and 31M models at the request of some researchers.
+[November 2, 2023] We have added 14M and 31M models at the request of some researchers.
 We plan on training deduped versions of these models in the future.

 [April 3, 2023] We have released a new version of all Pythia models, fixing various inconsistencies in the original suite.
 Please see our paper for details on the changes.
 The old models ("v0") remain available [here](https://huggingface.co/models?other=pythia_v0) and may be useful for ablation studies.